esper-io/dev-docs/docs/home/remote-adb.md

 Remote access to the device can be done from anywhere in the world using espercli and doesn't have to be in the same network.

-## Steps to connect to secure remote adb:
+## Steps to connect to secure remote adb

 1. On to Esper Dashboard https://{{ esper_tenant_name }}.esper.cloud, Go to  `Devices` tab, then to your device  and to `Actions`.